crypto-ali/oxen-snode-monitor/README.md

 ### Tips:

-If you use and like this Oxen Service Node Monitor Script and want to send me a tip as gratitude, you can send Oxen tips here:
+If you use and like this Session Service Node Monitor Script and want to send me a tip as gratitude, you can send Session tips here:

 `LWwK1wqjC3ecKbxdMz8CVt1MdoEqbDQMiCdjWyWziQ3J9Yyi67w1DVZYXypPVx9uRmUppEAQ8R15ief8mCRMHwWsNsweZGF`